 These three costs are what pilot students realize once they start flight training.

 Nevertheless, these costs are just what anyone can see.
-But there are many more that go in the background maintaining the aircraft.
+But many more go in the background, maintaining the aircraft.

 Maintaining the aircraft costs a lot of money for flight schools.
 Hence the flight schools design a course fee that will aid them in managing all the associated costs.

-A flight school has to rent a hangar to park and a runway to operate their aircraft.
+A flight school has to rent a hangar to park and a runway to operate its aircraft.

 The rental of a hangar in an airport is not inexpensive.
-Moreover, if the flight school operates from an international airport, the administration must count more money for the hangar rental.
+Moreover, the administration must count more money for the hangar rental if the flight school operates from an international airport.

-Next, the flight school has to pay the airport authority for using the runway.
-The airport authority calculates that fee by the number of takeoff and landings the company aircraft has made on a particular track.
+Next, the flight school has to pay the airport authority to use the runway.
+The airport authority calculates that fee by the number of takeoffs and landings the company aircraft has made on a particular track.